 What we do

-We are an independent regulator that promotes the long term interests of Victorian consumers with respect to the price, quality and reliability of essential services.
+To promote the long-term interests of Victorian consumers with respect to the price, quality and reliability of essential services.

-In line with our stakeholder engagement framework, we consult with stakeholders by conducting workshops, public forums and formal submission processes (in line with our submissions policy).
+In line with our stakeholder engagement framework and submissions policy, we consult with stakeholders by conducting workshops, public forums and formal submission processes to help inform our decision making.

 We achieve our purpose by living our key values: